 Pilates Exercise of the Month: Single Leg Stretch

-Purpose: Single Leg Stretch strengthens the abdominals and the buttocks as well as improves coordination.
+Purpose: This exercise strengthens the abdominals and the buttocks and improves coordination.

 - Scoop your belly at all times.
 Stay lifted (eyes on belly) and slide shoulders down away from ears.